 Anyone who has violated a traffic law is most likely responsible for an accident that occurs afterwards.
 Red-light cameras are frequently placed at intersections, and are triggered by cars driving above certain designated speeds through the light.
 The camera flashes, snapping a photo of the offending vehicle and their license plate.
-Sometimes these red light cameras can make drivers more aware and force them to stop running lights.
+Sometimes these red-light cameras can make drivers more aware and force them to stop running lights.
 They may also help apprehend those responsible in hit-and-run accidents.

 Liability in Florida is designated by a comparative negligence system, in which fault is assigned by percentages.
 This can lead to complex disputes over liability when a crash occurs at an intersection, as many vehicles may be involved.
-One of the most important steps to take following a car accident is contacting a lawyer to represent your side.
+One of the most important steps to take following a car accident is to contact a lawyer to represent your side.

 Get our firm on your side

 We won’t neglect your needs.
 We know you’re in pain, possibly missing time from work due to injury, even missing a critical form of transportation.
 That’s why we offer a no-stress, free case evaluation to you.
 You tell us your story, we will listen.
-Our track record of experience and success includes a 5.2 million dollar verdict after a trucker blew through a stop sign and a $1.5 million settlement from a case involving a truck speeding through a flashing yellow light.
+Our track record of experience and success includes a 5.2 million-dollar verdict after a trucker blew through a stop sign and a $1.5 million settlement from a case involving a truck speeding through a flashing yellow light.
 We are no strangers to intersection accidents, and no strangers to protecting the rights of our clients.
 Contact us today.